Medical, wellbeing and disability

 As part of our ongoing commitment to providing equality of access, the Disability Advisory Service offer an accommodation subsidy to students who require to live in South Kensington halls of residence, which is comprised of Southside, Eastside and Beit halls.

 You may apply for this subsidy if you have an enduring health condition or disability, which make other Imperial halls of residence unsuitable.
 Applications will only be considered when accompanied by independent, relevant and up-to-date supporting evidence.
 The subsidy for the [current] academic year 2021-22 will be £100 per week.

 All disabled undergraduates, whether Home, EU or International are all eligible to apply for the subsidy as long as they meet the criteria stated above and are either registered with the Disability Advisory Service or are in the process of doing so.

-A panel will meet in late September or early October 2021 to consider applications.
+A panel will meet in late September 2022 to consider applications.
 Applicants will be notified of the Panel's decision as soon as possible after the Panel meets.

 For more information, please book an appointment with the Disability Advisory Service.

 Further links you may find useful

 - Disability Advisory Service webpages for prospective students

 - How the College can support students who have spent at least three months in local authority care, which may include foster care or living in a residential care home